 The writ goes on to make a case for why Hassoun’s detention was a violation of due process.

 The results of this filing has yet to be reported on the news.
-It merely serves as an example of how a criminal or immigration attorney might use this document to your advantage.
+It merely serves as an example of how a New York City immigration attorney or criminal attorney might use this document to your advantage.

 If you’re in trouble with the law, you’ll need a defense attorney who has the skill and ability to use every tool the law makes available to help you get justice.
 Don’t wait.
 Call Koch Law for a consultation today.